 Nadiya’s husband, Hassane details the family’s chronic lack of food.

 “We went ten days last month without eating and this increases every month.
 I feel desperate and helpless, it’s my job to support my family and I can’t do this.
 It’s frustrating, I don’t know what I can do, how can I get out of this hole we are in?”

 Hassane’s desperation is searing.
 Beneath his white shirt, his frame is skeletal and there is a deep sadness in his eyes.
 He is frustrated and agitated about his powerlessness – he wants to do more for his family but he can’t.

-Support Concern and its lifesaving nutrition programmes in the world’s poorest countries.
+Support Concern and our life-saving nutrition programmes in the world’s poorest countries.